Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The GearJunkie team has tested hundreds of pairs of hiking boots.
 We’ve hiked along gradual city park paths and backpacked through rugged alpine terrain in our search for the best hiking footwear on the market.
 The recommended boots on this list are the result of our thorough and never-ending field testing.

 Chris has thru-hiked the Triple Crown of long trails in the United States: the Pacific Crest Trail, the Continental Divide Trail, and the Appalachian Trail.
-He knows the importance of properly fitting, comfortable boots for long backpacking trips, and is extremely particular about the footwear he depends on in the wild.
+He knows the importance of properly fitting, comfortable boots for long backpacking trips and is extremely particular about the footwear he depends on in the wild.

-When we assess a boot for its durability, we wear it regularly and keep a close eye on long-term performance.
+When I assess a boot for its durability, I wear it regularly and keep a close eye on long-term performance.
 When we test a boot for support and stability, we trudge through rough terrain and pay extra attention to ground feel and roll resistance.
-Our waterproofing testing involves exposure to puddles, precipitation, and other elements that you’re likely to encounter on the trail.

 Our recommendations are not fixed in time.
 As new hiking boots hit the market, we’ll be waiting to put them to the test.
 If they’re exceptional, we’ll be sure to add them to this list of the best hiking boots on the market.